-Causal diagrams are helpful for displaying relationships among a number of possible causal variables (age, sex, vaccination status etc) that we wish to study) as well as for deducing statistical associations that might arise from a given set of underlying causal relationships.
-The cause-and-effect relationships and correlations are best shown in a causal diagram (also called directed acyclic graphs, or modified path models).
-To construct a causal diagram, we begin by imposing a plausible biological causal structure on the set of variables we plan to investigate, and translate this structure into graphical form that explains our hypothesised and known relationships among the variables.
+Causal diagrams are helpful for displaying relationships among a number of possible causal variables (variables are names for factors that we wish to study), as well as for deducing statistical associations that might arise from a given set of underlying causal relationships (Glymour & Greenland, 2008).
+The cause-and-effect relationships, and correlations, are best shown in a causal diagram (also called directed acyclic graphs, or modified path models).
+To construct a causal diagram, we begin by imposing a plausible biological causal structure on the set of variables we plan to investigate and translate this structure into graphical form that explains our hypothesised and known relationships among the variables.
 The causal-ordering assumption is usually based on known time sequence and/or plausibility considerations.
-For example, it might be known that one variable precedes another temporally, or current knowledge and/or common sense might suggest that it is possible for one factor to cause another (ie alter the risk of another factor), but not vice-versa.
-We explain the process in Example 1.4, in which we build on our model of pneumonia from Examples 1.1 and 1.2.
+For example, it might be known that one variable precedes another temporally, or current knowledge and/or common sense might suggest that it is possible for one factor to cause another but not vice-versa.
+We will explain the process using an example (Example 1.4) in which we hypothesise that reproductive diseases will impact on reproductive efficiency in dairy cattle.
 Causal diagrams are discussed further in Section 13.5.1.

 The easiest way to construct the causal diagram is to begin at the left with variables that are predetermined and progress to the right, listing the variables in their causal order.
-The variation of these variables (those to the extreme left such as Age in Example 1.4) is considered to be due to factors outside of the model.
-The remaining variables are placed in the diagram in their presumed causal order; variables to the left could 'cause' the state of variables to their right to change (so our diagram suggests that age could alter the risk of infection with various microorganisms and hence the risk of CRD.
-It also suggests that Age can have a direct impact on CRD-now this seems far-fetched, but if there is an additional, but unknown, organism on the pathway between Age and CRD, we might draw the causal arrow directly between the two.
-(As an aside, this is no different than knowing that citrus fruits prevent scurvy; today we would place vitamin C on the pathway but that would not negate the prior former direct path between citrus fruit and scurvy.)
+The variation of these variables (those to the extreme left such as AGE in Example 1.4) is considered to be due to factors outside of the model.
+The remaining variables are placed in the diagram in their presumed causal order; variables to the left could 'cause' the state of variables to their right to change.
 If it is known or strongly believed that a variable does not cause a change in one or more variables to its right, then no causal arrow should be drawn between them.
-Once completed, if the proposed model is correct, the analyses will not only be more informative about which variables we need to include in our study, it will also provide more powerful analyses than approaches that ignore the underlying structure.
+Once completed, if the proposed model is correct, the analyses will not only be more informative about which variables we need to include in our study, but it will also provide more powerful analyses than approaches that ignore the underlying structure.
 The only causal models to be described here are called recursive; that is, there are no causal feedback loops (if these are believed to exist, they can be formulated as a series of causal structures).

-Suppose the model is postulated to assess if infectious agents impact on the outcome, specifically pneumonia.
-In our model, Age is assumed to be a direct cause of CRD, RSV and MP but not STREP.
-(This means that the risk of RSV and MP change with the age of the child, as does the risk of CRD.)
-Note that STREP and MP are intervening variables between RSV and the outcome CRD.
-We will assume that our objective is to estimate the causal effect of RSV on CRD based on the association between these 2 variables.
+Suppose the model is postulated to assess if reproductive diseases impact on the outcome, specifically fertility.
+In our model, AGE is assumed to be a direct cause of retained placenta (RETPLA), cystic ovarian disease (OVAR) and FERTILITY but not METRITIS.
+(This means that the risk of RETPLA and METRITIS change with the age of the cow, as does the measure of FERTILITY.)
+Note that METRITIS and OVAR are intervening variables between RETPLA and the outcome of interest FERTILITY.
+We will assume that our objective is to estimate the causal effect of RETPLA on FERTILITY based on the association between these 2 variables.